CAIsr/uniQC/README.md

 The best starting point are the demo scripts contained in analysis/demo/[MrClassName].
 Details to each demo are given below.

-The example data can be found here.
+The example data can be found [here] (https://cloudstor.aarnet.edu.au/plus/s/kmw6b1Ts4NrNqxp).
 Please put the data directory at the same level as the code, demo and test directory.

 ## Demos